Film Spoilers and

 The film ended after she pondered to herself:

 Paramedic Roy Was The Killer, Using The Persona of "Jason" As A Cover-Up!

-Although the film's plot led you to believe that hockey-masked Jason Voorhees was the returning maniacal, homicidal killer, most of the film's murders (there were 22 total deaths) were committed by a 'Jason' copy-cat - paramedic Roy Burns (Dick Wieand), who sliced, stabbed and spiked seventeen (17) individuals throughout the film.
+Although the film's plot led you to believe that Jason was the returning maniacal, homicidal killer, most of the film's murders (there were 22 total deaths) were committed by a 'Jason' copy-cat - paramedic Roy Burns (Dick Wieand), who sliced, stabbed and spiked seventeen (17) individuals throughout the film.

 His killing rampage, mostly of peripheral characters, was triggered by the sight of the hacked body of a troubled youth at Pinehurst halfway house when he came to take away the corpse of obese chocolate bar-eating orphan Joey Burns (Dominick Brascia), who had been chopped up with an axe by angry, short-haired resident Vic (Mark Venturini).
 He was visibly upset by the bloody and maimed remains of the victim lying in hacked-up pieces on the ground.